erinvdoyle/equisync/README.md

 ## Issues & Bugs

+### Security Fix

+The SECRET_KEY and other sensitive config values were previously exposed in the project.
+These have been removed from the codebase and moved to a `.env` file (excluded from version control).
+All environment variables are securely managed using the `python-dotenv` package and are set in Heroku Config Vars for deployment

 ### Clicking the create user button from the horse profile amin

 I attempted to create a user while in the horse profile admin and completely broke the database structure.
 I used AI after several days attempting to solve the error myself, and even Perplexity.ai described it as "migration hell."
 I eventually dropped tables through the db shell, forced migrations, and solved the issue with the help of AI